An evolving performance between life and death,

 While doing research in Warsaw in 2017, Michelle was given the testimony of her supposed long-lost relative, Paulina Hirsch.
 She asked Patrycja, whom she had just met, to translate the testimony.
 Over a few hours in a warm cafe on an icy Warsaw February day, the lives of three women became intertwined.

-She was familiar with testimonies like Paulina's, although this one was different than any she had read before.
+She had read other testimonies, but Paulina's was different from any she had seen.
 It would take both women a long time to understand why.